0-5788719150923125/praxis/README.md

 ## mobile app

-We're building a mobile app with [Godot](https://godotengine.org/), to control your experts!
+We're building a mobile app, to control your experts!
 You can see that code in the [./axis](./axis) directory.

 ## to register with transformers